souredoutlook/lighthouse-web-notes/Week_2/Day_5/oop.md

 const dog = {
   sound: "woof",
   dogBreed: "shih tzu",
-  speak: function() {
+  speak: function () {
     console.log(`${this.dogBreed} says ${this.dogSound}`);
-  }
+  },
 };
 ```

 ### Object Recap

->An object is a collection of key/value pairs known as properties.
+> An object is a collection of key/value pairs known as properties.

->An object's little bundle of information is also known as a state - the properties can represent the state of an object.
+> An object's little bundle of information is also known as a state - the properties can represent the state of an object.
 In this case the objects "sound" is woof and the "breed" is shih tzu.
 This is the objects state.

 > When a property's value is a function we cann it a method.
 This method is also called the object's behaviour.